 Break out of the mould of “métro, boulot, dodo” (a French expression that, translated literally, means “Métro, work, sleep”) and get ready for “Métro, expo, resto”, as Babylangues introduces you to a new way of exploring the Paris Métro system.
 Join us in our quest to discover the various stations dotted across the city.
 How did they get their names?
 What are the surrounding neighbourhoods like?
 What can be found nearby?
-Some many questions and Babylangues has all the answers!
+So many questions and Babylangues has all the answers!

-Charles de Gaulle Étoile (8ème arrondissement)
+charles De Gaulle Étoile (8ème Arrondissement)

 Charles de Gaulle Étoile metro station borders the 8th, 16th and 17th arrondissements and connects the lines 1, 2 and 6, in addition to the RER A overground service.